Your Erasmus trip may be your best experience ever. At the one condition that you are well-prepared for it. Here are a few tips for Erasmus Students.

 4. Plan your trip carefully

 Check out some of the mistakes you want to avoid while travelling.
 Crunch some numbers and take a good look at your bank account, as well as checking if you can freely use your credit card while abroad - extra fees are never fun!
-You may want to swing-by your doctor before you go, he can perhaps give you advice on any vaccines you may need, as well as getting an extra prescription, if you’re on some special meds.
+You may want to swing by your doctor before you go, he can perhaps give you advice on any vaccines you may need, as well as getting an extra prescription, if you’re on some special meds.
 Making sure you’re covered under a health insurance plan is also crucial, as well as sorting what’s covered and what isn’t.

 5. Make sure all your travel documents are up-to-date

 As obvious as this may seem to you - make sure your passport doesn’t expire while you’re abroad and that you’ve covered all visa requirements.
 Otherwise you may travel only as far as the airport and back.
 Take a look at the embassy website of the country to which you’re headed, as well as any others you plan to visit during your Erasmus stay.
 And you should make digital copies as well - it might protect you in the case of an identity theft.

 6. Think “smart packing”